microsoft/TemplateStudio/CONTRIBUTING.md

 * If you've changed the UI:
   - Be sure you are including screenshots to show the changes
   - Be sure you have reviewed the [accesibility checklist](docs/accessibility.md)

+* If you've included a new template:
+  - Be sure you reviewed the [Template Verification Checklist](https://github.com/Microsoft/WindowsTemplateStudio/wiki/Template-Verification-Checklist)

 * You tested your code with two most recent Windows 10 SDKs.
 (Build 14393 and 15063)
 * PR has to target dev branch